pankajpawar2/Footy-Terminal-App/README.md

     puts 'Oopsss.
 Something happened.
 Username cannot be blank' end
 ```
-After user enter the username and password, a function 'user_verification' is called to verify if the user exists in the database.
-A list of users is stored in a csv file called "Users.csv"
+After user enters the username and password, a function 'user_verification' is called to verify if the user exists in the database.
+A list of users is stored in a csv file called "USERS.csv"

 Function to verify if user exists:
 ```